-- Use enough.
-There's reasonable evidence that a lot of people don't.
-About six teaspoons (30mL) of sunscreen is needed for your whole body, so if your head, neck, arms and legs (and maybe midriff or lower back, if you're bending over a lot and work outdoors) are all bared to the sun on a normal day, you'll need something close to that amount.
+- Use enough - a lot of people don't.
+About seven teaspoons (35mL) of sunscreen is needed for your whole body, so if your head, neck, arms and legs (and maybe midriff or lower back, if you're bending over a lot and work outdoors) are all bared to the sun on a normal day, you'll need something close to that amount.
 It's a good idea to apply it once on the bits that aren't under clothing 20 minutes before you plan to go out, and once again just before you go.
 You'll get better coverage, probably be using something closer to the right amount, and you'll be giving enough time for the sunscreen to interact and bond with your skin before exposure.
 Don't rub it into your skin; it should glide on like a coat of paint.

 - Store your sunscreen in a cool place, as it can lose effectiveness if left somewhere hot like a car's glovebox for long periods.
 Throw away sunscreens that are past their expiry date, or that have gone gluggy or separated.
 The active ingredient may still be OK, but it may not spread evenly on your skin, which could result in patchy sunburn.